Nicanor Abelardo

-Nicanor Santa Ana Abelardo (February 7, 1893 – March 21, 1934) was a Filipino composer known for kundiman songs he wrote before the Second World War.
+Nicanor Santa Ana Abelardo (February 7, 1893 – March 21, 1934) was a Filipino composer known for his kundiman songs.

 Biography

 Early life

 Nicanor Abelardo was born in San Miguel de Mayumo, Bulacan to Valentin Abelardo and Placida Santa Ana, on February 7, 1893 His mother belonged to a family of artists in Guagua, the Henson.
-He was introduced to music when he was five years old when his father taught him the solfeggio, the bandurria, and the guitar at 6.
-His quick mastery of the instruments has made him a prodigy in town.
+He was introduced to music when he was five years old when his father taught him solfeggio, the bandurria, and the guitar at 6.
+His quick mastery of the instruments made him a local prodigy.
 He could play his father's arrangement of Rossini's "William Tell Overture" on the guitar at age 6.
 He also learned the violin and other string instruments given to him by his father, and learned how to play quickly without much difficulty.
-In 1901, he wrote his first composition, "Ang Unang Buko" and dedicated it to his grandmother.
+In 1901, he wrote his first composition, "Ang Unang Buko", and dedicated it to his grandmother.

 In 1902, Nicanor's uncle, the painter Juan Abelardo, took him to Manila to attend several schools.
-During this time Nicanor became the favorites among the haranistas who admired him of his skill at such a young age.
-This was also the time where he learned how to play the piano.
+During this time Nicanor became the favorite among the haranistas who admired his skill at such a young age.
+This was also the time when he learned how to play the piano.
 He saw a piano for the first time at a factory of one of his uncle's clients, and immediately taught himself how to play it.
-By the time his uncle's job was finished, he can already play an air on the piano.
+By the time his uncle's job was finished, he could already play an air on the piano.
 The household was even more surprised when he started accompanying his cousin's singing on the piano.
-This has led his uncle to enroll him to a private lesson in voice under Enrico Capozzi, who was so impressed by Nicanor's abilities that he refused to accept any fee whatsoever.
-The same thing also happened when he started formally studied Bandurria under Jose Silos.
+This led his uncle to enroll him into private voice lessons under Enrico Capozzi, who was so impressed by Nicanor's abilities that he refused to accept any fee whatsoever.
+The same thing also happened when he started formally studying Bandurria under Jose Silos.
 By this time he was 13 years old, the famed pianist Francisco Buencamino took note of his skill in playing the piano, and helped him take a job at a saloon as a pianist.

 However, in 1907, he returned to his hometown and finished his 6th grade there after which he was teaching music in various barrio schools around town. but after a year he went back to Manila permanently.

 Time in Manila

 In 1908 he returned to Manila and took employment in various small theaters and cinemas.
-He soon climbed up to the bigger and better class theaters in the city.
+He soon climbed up to the bigger and better-class theaters in the city.
 He eventually became the leader of Cine Majestic Orchestra, an orchestra from a famous cinema.
-During this time he met Sixta Naguiat at a cinema, which would become his wife in later years.
+During this time he met Sixta Naguiat at a cinema, who would become his wife in later years.